 Once cooked, mashua root has an interesting flavor.
 It brings to the forefront a strong, spiced, somewhat peppery taste, in the same circles as a radish or turnip, with hints of deep sweetness, similar to licorice or marzipan.
 In fact, some have even dubbed it ‘marzipan root’ due to its flavor.

-While mashua may divide opinion on its taste, there is no denying the integral role it has played in the foundations of South American cuisine.
+While mashua may divide opinions on its taste, there is no denying the integral role it has played in the foundations of South American cuisine.

 Similarly to other root vegetables, it can be used in casseroles, stews, and meat dishes.
 Sliced thinly, it can dress salads, and boiled and mashed, it can be used in a similar way to potatoes.